turingschool/md_launch_curriculum/Mod1/Lessons/Week5/Scope.md

 ```

-Did you see how Sergio is directly updating the balance of the account?!
+Did you see how Sergio is directly updating the balance of the account?
 He isn't using the MakeDeposit method that Isabella created.
 And because he's not using the MakeDeposit method, the code to update the records for the deposit isn't run!

 Isabella expected other developers would use the BankAccount class as follows where they use methods instead of modifying the balance directly.